-3. Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors the transactions, or other events and conditions on the Council's financial position or financial performance.
+3. Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors

 Prior period adjustments may arise as a result of a change in accounting policy or to correct a material error.
 Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change, and do not give rise to a prior period adjustment.